Ouphix/synchro-psychotherapies/steps2.md

 - The cvs files are automatically detected from this folder and S_estimator is used on them.
 - the number of frames used in an interval to compute synchrony, Nota bene, there are 25 frames by second. (eg. numberOfFramesByInterval = 25*10).
 We chose this parameter since it seems to be clinically relevant but other parameters could be tested.

 This process is relatively long and can take several minutes, especially with short intervals.
+It returns synchrony CSV files that can be found [here](https://github.com/Ouphix/synchro-psychotherapies/tree/master/CSV/SynchronyCSV).

 ![](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/synchrony.jpg)

 We expected that the signal to fluctuate between 0 and 1.
 However, we can see that the signal fluctuate only beween 0 and 0.25 with a lot of synchrony scores very low around 0.
 The synchrony scores are better with the subjects in front of the main camera i.e. the mother and the father in this configuration.

+We saw that the distribution of motion history was much more informative when we compared the log of it instead of the raw data.
+This enable to detect the aberrant distribution of the therapist and the periods with no motion at all which were over-represented.

+When we did the log scores before computing even if it was interresting in order to compare motion history distributions, however, that didn't change the relevance of the synchrony signal.

 When we tried to check what could be the relevance of this signal, since the psychotherapy wasn't very operationnalized, it was difficult to match the two.
-We contacted the INCANT team o
+We contacted the INCANT team however, we couldn't meet them quickly.

-It returns synchrony CSV files that can be found [here](https://github.com/Ouphix/synchro-psychotherapies/tree/master/CSV/SynchronyCSV).

 ##### Headers :